SAP-samples/cloud-commerce-sample-setup/README.md

 # SAP Commerce Cloud Sample Repository

 This sample repository contains the files and folders that are required to set up SAP Commerce Cloud.
-You can clone this repository and then follow the instructions in the readme to update the example files with your specific details.
+There are multiple branches covering different scenarios for Commerce Cloud (e.g. project Spartacus, data hub, solr customizations).
+You can clone/download this repository, checkout the branch of interest and then follow the instructions in the readme to update the example files with your specific details.

 When your files are ready, push them to your SAP Commerce Cloud repository.